Third OWI in Iowa

 The laws in Iowa for a third OWI provide:

 - Court Ordered Driver’s License Suspension; For a third OWI, the court must impose a driver’s license suspension of six years.
-The person is eligible for temporary license after 2 years but must first install the ignition interlock device (IID).
+The person is eligible for a temporary license but must first install the ignition interlock device (IID).

 - Substance Abuse Treatment: After a conviction, the driver is required to complete a substance abuse evaluation and recommended follow up treatment.